TheOdinProject/curriculum/rails/conclusion.md

 This isn't the last course in the curriculum and you've got quite a way to go before hitting that "full stack" point, but it's as far as we'll get with Rails.
 It's up to you to keep building stuff, asking questions, and digging deeper into both Rails and best practices of software engineering in general.

 At this point, you've got the Rails building blocks but the learning is never finished.
 Your first six months on the job as a Rails dev will involve learning at least as much information as you just did.
-The point of this course has been to get you to the point where you can start thinking about actually getting that first job.
+The point of this course has been to get you to a place where you can start thinking about actually getting that first job.

 ## Next Steps